BSP holds rates as oil shocks persist

 President Ferdinand R. Marcos Jr. declared a national “energy emergency” on Wednesday as the conflict continues to disrupt the Strait of Hormuz — a key route for global oil exports.
 As a result, domestic pump prices have risen to over P100 per liter, prompting government measures aimed at protecting purchasing power, including the suspension of fuel excise taxes and a temporary halt to public transport fare hikes.

 “Things are very uncertain, so all we can say at the moment is we run a lot of scenarios, then, depending on what happens, then we can contemplate various policy moves.
-But at this point, we can’t say very much about where we’re likely to go,” Remolona added.
+But at this point, we can’t say very much about where we’re likely to go.”